Undergraduate, MIT (1991-1995)

 Hansen JE, Chan G, Liu Y, Hegan DC, Dalal S, Dray E, Kwon Y, Xu Y, Xu X, Peterson-Roth E, Geiger E, Liu Y, Gera J, Sweasy JB, Sung P, Rockwell S, Nishimura RN, Weisbart RH, Glazer PM (2012) Targeting cancer with a lupus autoantibody.
 Sci Transl Med 4, 157ra142.

-Wang J, Xu X, Alontaga A, Chen Y, Liu Y (2013) Impaired p32 regulation caused by the lymphoma-prone RECQ4 mutation drives mitochondrial dysfunction.
-(Manuscript in revision for publication)
+Wang J, Xu X, Alontaga AY, Chen Y, Liu Y (2014) Impaired p32 regulation caused by the lymphoma-prone RECQ4 mutation drives mitochondrial dysfunction.
+Cell Reports, in press.

 The integrity of our chromosomal material is dependent upon the efficient repair of DNA lesions that are caused by exogenous agents, such as UV and ionizing radiation.
 Without comprehensive DNA repair and surveillance systems, broken chromosomes and mutations accumulate in cells leading to apoptosis, which could have devastating consequences in growth and development of an organism.
 Lost of genome integrity can also lead to cell transformation, a precursor of cancer development.
 Many cancer suppressor genes are linked to DNA repair.
 Therefore, understanding the roles of these cancer suppressor proteins will not only allow us to understand mechanisms of different repair pathways but also how they are regulated and coordinated with each other as caretakers of the genome.